 What are the legal requirements of website accessibility?

 When it comes to website accessibility, there’s a legal angle that’s important to understand—especially if you want to avoid any potential pitfalls while serving everyone better.
 In the US, the cornerstone is the Americans with Disabilities Act (ADA).
 Originally passed in 1990, the ADA was designed to ensure equal access to public spaces for people with disabilities.
-And as of 2018, the ADA also covers websites since they’re considered public places of accommodation.
+While the ADA was originally written for physical spaces, it has increasingly been applied to websites, especially for businesses and organizations that serve the public.

 The ADA itself doesn’t provide a detailed checklist for making your site accessible.
 So instead, the industry has embraced the Web Content Accessibility Guidelines (WCAG) 2.1 as the go-to blueprint.
 WCAG lays out exactly how a website should look and function to be truly accessible.